 The first time I had Italian Wedding Soup I fell in love with it.
 How could I not?
 It has some of my favorite ingredients.
-Meatballs, cabbage, kale or spinach and noodles.
+Meatballs with cabbage, kale, or spinach along with quick-cooking noodles.
 Delicious!

 After first trying it, I needed to find out why it was called Italian Wedding Soup.
 Is it really something traditionally served at Italian weddings?
 The answer is no.

 Scroll down to read more about how it all comes together or click here to jump straight down to the recipe.

 The name comes from the Italian phrase minestra maritata meaning “married soup” but not referring to a marriage between people.
 Instead it’s referring to the way that green vegetables and meat go so well together.

 Since first trying this soup I’ve had a bunch of different versions.
 My favorite ones always have meatballs.
 But today’s recipe is a SOUPin15 recipe, and I knew that I couldn’t make traditional meatballs and cook them in the time allowed.
 So I came up with a quick way to make delicious rustic meatballs.